17 Jan 2025 - 18min Read

 /

-A trading system outlines the trading strategy of how you want to enter and exit trades.
+A trading system outlines the strategy you choose to use and also how you will enter and exit a trade.

 /